smouksassi/ggplotwithyourdata/shinyapp/text/howto.md

+Please read the How to to make sure you are using the app as intented.
+Contact me @ samermouksassi@gmail.com for feedback or use the link to file bugs/features/pull requests!
+<a href="https://github.com/smouksassi/ggplotwithyourdata/issues" target="_blank">Click Here to go to github</a>

 1. Upload your data file in CSV format.
 R default options for `read.csv` will apply except for missing values where both (NA) and dot (.) are treated as missing.
 If your data has columns with other non-numeric missing value codes then they be treated as factors.

 2. The UI is dynamic and changes depending on your choices of options, x ,y, filter, group and so on.